rrra/www/content/post/2025/save-the-date-hamfest.md

 bannerText = "See you at the [RRRA Hamfest](https://hamfest.rrra.org)!"
 +++
 Mark your calendar and save the date for the
-[2025 RRRA Hamfest and ARRL ND State Convention][page].
+[2025 RRRA Hamfest and ARRL Dakota Division Convention][page].
 This is the largest Hamfest in North Dakota drawing attendees from 3 states and 1 Canadian province.
 <!--more-->